theadorabledev/schoolCode/sudoku/SudokuJava/README.md

     2) Input the data into the blank board.
     3) Press solve once again.
     4) Congratulations!
 You now have a solved sudoku puzzle!

 #### Load
 * Press load to load a saved suoku game.

 #### Play

 ###### Selecting spot on grid
 	* The spot can either be pressed or the arrow keys can be used to navigate.
 	* A permanent spot can't be changed.

 ###### Setting values
 	* Values can be set when a piece is selected.
-	* Values can be set in two ways.
+	* Values are set via keypress.
-		1) Manually change the value in the control panel.
-        	2) Type a key 1-9.
+    * Type a key 1-9.
 "0" and "Backspace" clear the spot.
     * An incorrect(contradictory) value entered will result in a three second penalty, freezing the board.

 ###### Undo & Redo
 	* There are buttons that do that.
 	* This can also be achieved with Control-z and Control-Shift-z

 ##### Give up
 * There is a button that will solve the puzzle for you, then belittle you.

 ##### Save
 * Press save during a game and choose a destination.

 ## General information

 #### Classes used